Doing good for birds and People too!

 For more information- agr.wa.gov/birdflu wdfw.wa.gov/bird-flu |

 Backyard FeedersWe are receiving calls about small birds like passerines who visit backyard feeders and the risk that they present for HPAI.
 It is believed that the risk for these birds is very low as they would have a very small viral load and don't seem to expose other birds.
 What we are seeing instead at feeders is avian pox, you will see lesions on the birds heads, wings, legs, and feet that can grow quite large.
-This is contagious and like with salmonella you should take down your feeders and clean and disinfect them well.
+This is contagious and as with salmonella you should take down your feeders and clean and disinfect them well.
 Rest feeders for a few weeks and don't invite birds in until the risk for exposure is gone.
 You may also see conjunctivitis in finches at your feeders which may resemble pox but is usually a crusted eye that is more easily treated.
 If you have any questions please call at 360-379-0802

 For more information- on avian pox www.vet.upenn.edu/avian-pox on salmonella wdfw.wa.gov/salmonellosis-wild-birds on conjunctivitis feederwatch.org/house-finch-eye-disease/ |